 As EHRs have become widely adopted, unforeseen issues have emerged in how doctors and nurses use them.
 One of the more challenging issues is that a large number of doctors do not use the EHR as intended.
 As a result most clinicians have a strained relationship with their EHRs.
 Addressing these issues and ensuring that EHRs reach their full potential it’s very essential to establish a balance between the capabilities of the EHR and the needs of your practice.

 The process of improving the usability of EHR works when you understand what your practice needs are.
-Once these needs are identified, you can form a plan and work with the help of your staff for the successful use of EHR.
+Once these needs are identified, you can form a plan and work with the help of your staff for the successful use of psychiatry EHR for mental health.
 One that guides, predicts, warns, plans, remembers and orients you to what you most need to know.

 In an effort to improve and analyze your EHR efficiency, consider the following issues: